Documentation Index

 Get Record

-Retrieve a record by ID from the given table
+Retrieve a record by ID from the specified table.

 Input Comments Default